circus-kitchens/flutter_datawedge/README.md

 Instead a profile can be created using the `createDefaultProfile` method.
 To query all available profiles use `requestProfiles`, to query the active profile use `requestActiveProfile`.
 The functions `waitForProfiles` and `waitForActiveProfile` can be used to wait results after the requesting function has been called.

+Further, see the official [documentation](https://techdocs.zebra.com/datawedge/13-0/guide/api/setconfig/) to create, update or replace a DataWedge profiles.

 #### async/await